KubeRocketCI/docs/versioned_docs/version-3.10/use-cases/tekton-custom-pipelines.md

     :::note
       The `helm-lint` task references to the default `pipeline-library` Helm chart which is deployed to the cluster as part of the KubeRocketCI setup process.

-      The `runAfter` parameter indicates the execution sequence, specifying that the `helm-lint` task is scheduled to run subsequent to the completion of the `hello` task.
+      The `runAfter` parameter indicates the execution sequence, specifying that the `helm-lint` task is scheduled to run subsequent to the completion of the `hello-world` task.
     :::

-6. Update Helm dependencies in the custom chart:

-    ```bash
-    helm dependency update .
+    Also, in the `templates/pipelines/github-build-edp.yaml` file, specify the name `github-shell-go-app-build-edp` for the custom build pipeline:

+    ```yaml
+    apiVersion: tekton.dev/v1beta1
+    kind: Pipeline
+    metadata:
+      name: github-shell-go-app-build-edp
+    ...
     ```

-7. Ensure that the chart is valid by running the following command:

-    ```bash
-    helm lint .
-    ```

-    To validate if the values are substituted in the templates correctly, render the templated YAML files with the values using the following command.
-It generates and displays all the manifest files with the substituted values:

-    ```bash
-    helm template .
-    ```

-8. Install the custom chart with the command below.
-You can also use the `--dry-run` flag to simulate the chart installation and catch possible errors:

-    ```bash
-    helm upgrade --install edp-tekton-custom . -n edp --dry-run
-    ```

-    ```bash
-    helm upgrade --install edp-tekton-custom . -n edp
-    ```

-9. Check the created pipelines and tasks in the cluster:

-    ```bash
-    kubectl get tasks -n edp
-    kubectl get pipelines -n edp
-    ```

-10. Commit and push the modified Tekton Helm chart to GitHub:
+6. Commit and push the modified Tekton Helm chart to GitHub:

     ```bash
     git checkout -b helm